 Before your child goes to bed, cut an onion into wedges and leave it on a plate at the bedside (closer to the face).
 You need to use a fresh onion each time because it’s a great toxin sorbent.

-For children between 1 and 2 years old – place 3 drops of warm water or saline in each nostril, then gently suck out the loosened mucus with a nasal aspirator like this one.
+For children between 1 and 2 years old – place 3 drops of warm water or saline in each nostril, then gently suck out the loosened mucus with a nasal aspirator.

-For kids 2 years + use a sinus rinse bottle which comes with salt solution packets, but you can also make it at home with distilled water: 1 qt, 1 tsp baking soda and 1 tsp of sea salt.
+For kids 2 years and older: use a sinus rinse bottle which comes with salt solution packets, but you can also make it at home with distilled water: 1 qt, 1 tsp baking soda and 1 tsp of sea salt.

 Diffuse Essential Oils